sander-aaron/ecommerce-pattern-library/_products/black-eyes.md

 ---
 name: "Black Eyes Tee"
 description: |
   A soft tee shirt with eyes that stare at anyone.
-This tshirt is produced with all natural materials.
+Produced with all natural materials.
 non_conflict: false
 image: "/images/blackeyes.png"
 price: $34.72